ROCm/hipBLASLt/docs/ext-reference.rst

                                    void*                   D,
                                    hipblasLtMatrixLayout_t matD);

-After the instance is created, the user can set the problem with the API.
+After the instance is created, you can set the problem using the API.
-The API may requires the following structures:
+The API may require the following structures:

-GemmProblemType lets user able to change the problem type after the instance is initialized.
+``GemmProblemType`` allows you to change the problem type after the instance is initialized.

 .. code-block:: c++